tusharmath/yodb/README.md

 # yodb
-A Javascript based persistent Key Value storage.
+A Javascript based append only log file.